-Metallic applications for design have seen an uptick in popularity these last couple years.
-This can be good, considering how industrial rustic has become the default look for many coffee shops, boutiques and eateries throughout the U.S.
+Metallic applications in design have experienced an uptick in popularity these last few years.
+This is a good thing, considering how industrial warehouse has become the default look for many coffee shops, boutiques and eateries throughout the U.S.

-So, what is the antidote for the rustic retro overload?
+So, what is the antidote for rustic retro overload?

 Enter, the new metallic surfaces and products, with their modern, artisan fabrications and surprising applications.
-While the chance metallic can also be overdone as well, its inherent boldness tends to keep most practitioners in check.
+While the chance always exists for metallics to be overdone, its inherent boldness tends to keep most practitioners in check.

 The wall treatment below was created by Based Upon, a studio of artists in London who specialize in hand-made, textural material surfaces, custom furniture and artwork.

-This arrangement of grilles casually resting against a restaurant wall is unexpected and conveys an atmosphere of sophistication without taking itself too seriously — a feat that’s never as easy as it looks.
+This arrangement of grilles casually resting against a restaurant wall is unexpected yet conveys an atmosphere of sophistication without taking itself too seriously — something that’s never as easy as it looks.

 Handmade Metallic Wallcoverings

-This metallic wall covering by Maya Romanoff anchors this tabletop arrangement, though it’s not likely the reason it was chosen for the room.
+This metallic wall covering by Maya Romanoff anchors this tabletop arrangement beautifully, though it’s unlikely the reason it was chosen for the room.

 Metallic-glazed wall tiles

-Metallic -glazed wall tiles are available in a variety of finishes including mercury glass.
+Metallic-glazed wall tiles so popular now are available in a variety of finishes including mercury glass.

 Copper-clad light fixtures